neuromatch/impact-scholars/impact-scholars/structure.md

 - 🦉 **Mentorship**.
 We endeavour to match every team to a suitable mentor who connects with the scholars synchronously and asynchronously at least twice a month and provides guidance, support, and feedback on their research outputs.

 - 🧑‍🤝‍🧑**Community support**.
-There will be regular check-ins from the program organisers on the #NMA-isp-community forum channel on the Neuromatch's Discord Community Server for participants to share both successes and struggles.
+There will be regular check-ins from the program organisers on the ***#cisp-community*** forum channel on the Climatematch’s Discord Community Server and on the
+***#NMA-isp-community*** forum channel on the Neuromatch's Discord Community Server for participants to share both successes and struggles.

-We are actively working to provide participants with further professional and academic opportunities and additionally encourage them to take part in Neuromatch seminars, journal club meetings, and professional development survey series.
+We are actively working to provide participants with further professional and academic opportunities and additionally encourage them to take part in the Academies seminars, journal club meetings, and professional development survey series.
 These are not strictly part of the program, but are aligned with the scholars' project topics and career aspirations.

 ---
 ## **Program tentative timeline**